rheinwerk-verlag/planning-poker/README.rst

     $ pip install planning-poker

 #.
 Configure your settings.
 They are located in ``planning_poker_site/settings.py`` if you chose to setup a new
    project.
 You'll find the minimal settings required for the Planning Poker app below.
-See :ref:`configuration` for more ways to customize the application to fit your needs.
+See :ref:`user_docs/configuration:Configuration` for more ways to customize the application to fit your needs.

    .. code-block:: python